 - Dublin: For a first overview of the capital's highlights, check out my Dublin in a day post

-- Wicklow Mountains: Just a one-hour drive from Dublin, you’ll find the spectacular backdrop of the filming locations for historical TV series Vikings (2013-ongoing).
-You can easily go there on a half day trip, for example with the specialised film location tour offered by Day Tours Unplugged.
+- Wicklow Mountains: Just a one-hour drive from Dublin, you'll find the spectacular filming locations for historical TV series Vikings (2013-ongoing) as well as Braveheart (1995) and P.S.
+I Love You (2007).
+You can easily go there on a half day trip from Dublin, for example by joining the specialised film location tour offered by Day Tours Unplugged.
 For more info on this tour, check out my Vikings film location post.

 The North Coast:

 - Ballintoy: Northern Ireland is Game of Thrones land.
 If you're a fan of the show, you simply cannot miss the 'Dark Hedges' on Bregagh Rd in Ballymoney and the 'Carrick-a-Rede Rope Bridge' near the small village of Ballintoy.
 The views over the Atlantic Ocean are absolutely stunning!

 - The Giant’s Causeway: This natural wonder is made up of more than 40,000 interlocking basalt columns.
 The scientific explanation is that there was an ancient volcanic eruption.
 The folklore story is that of a rivalry between Irish giant Finn MacCool and a giant from nearby Scotland.
 Either way, it's beautiful!

 - Belfast: This city used to be a place of big political upheaval.
 To learn more about the "Troubles" thematised in the historical thriller '71 (2014), take the famous Black Cab Tour.
 A must-do for all fans of Titanic (1997) is the world's largest Titanic attraction Titanic Belfast Experience located on the former building site of the original ship.